 I am not an Accountant.

-When I want to be understood, I try elaborating, “Microsoft makes a suite of business applications called Dynamics 365 (D365).
+I try elaborating: “Microsoft makes a suite of business applications called Dynamics 365 (D365).
 Dynamics 365 Sales is a CRM (Customer Relationship Management) application.
 Dynamics 365 HR is a Human Resources application.
 Dynamics 365 Finance and Operations is an ERP (Enterprise Resource Management) application.
 It’s a fancy accounting system where business data is turned into accounting entries.
 When a company upgrades to D365 Finance (usually because they’ve grown to a certain size that they need a more sophisticated system, or because of a merger), I help that company configure their new system and teach them how to use it.”

 “Oh!
 You work for Microsoft!”
 They say.